nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### The NVDA Community Add-ons web site and code repository

-To download or learn more about various add-ons created by NVDA users, visit [NVDA Community Add-ons web site][5].
+To download or learn more about various add-ons created by NVDA users, visit [NVDA Community Add-ons web site].
 You can browse currently available add-ons, view add-ons under development and read add-on development guidelines.

-For developers wishing to read the code that powers various add-ons, you can search for add-on repositories stored on GitHub.
-The NVDA community add-on developers use [Git][6] for version control.
+For developers wishing to read the code that powers various add-ons, you can search for add-on repositories stored on [GitHub].
+The NVDA community add-on developers use [Git] for version control.

 Some of the useful and educational add-on repositories are:

-* [Add-on template](https://github.com/nvdaaddons/addonTemplate): this is the source code repository for the community add-on template.
+* [Add-on Template]: this is the source code repository for the community add-on template.
 * [Place markers by Noelia Martinez](https://github.com/nvdaes/placeMarkers): adds place marker functionality and provides a good example on using text infos.
 * [Windows 10 App Essentials by Joseph Lee](https://github.com/josephsl/wintenApps): provides improved support for Windows 10 and various universal apps, considered a classic in how global plugins and app modules work together and includes examples of overlay classes and control behaviors that derives from UI Automation objects.
 * [Read Feeds by Noelia Martinez](https://github.com/nvdaes/readFeeds): eases discovery of feeds on various websites and includes a simple example of storing and validating add-on settings.